iberianpig/fusuma/README.md

 - `-l`, `--list-devices` : List available devices
 - `-v`, `--verbose` : Show details about the results of running fusuma
 - `--version` : Show fusuma version
+- `--log-file=path/to/file` : Set path of log file

 ### Specify touchpads by device name
 Set the following options to recognize multi-touch gestures only for the specified touchpad device.